panglesd/slipshow/docs/record-tutorial.rst

    $ slipshow serve sum.slp

-Open the browser on ``localhost:8080`` to see the preview.
+Open ``localhost:8080`` in your browser to see the preview.
 The drawing does not appear yet!
-This is because drawing is an *action*, that needs to be explicitely triggered.
-The action name is ``draw``, add it to the included file.
+This is because drawing is an *action*, that needs to be triggered explicitly.
+The action name is ``draw``; add it to the included file:

 .. code-block::

    ![](sum.draw){draw}

-This time, going to the next step replays the drawing until the first pause!
+This time, going to the next step plays the drawing until it reaches the first pause!
 If we want to draw the other steps, use another draw action.
 We use the identifier here to say which drawing we need to draw:

 .. code-block::